SAP-ISLM/ISLM-Samples/ISLM_with_SAPAIServices_BTP/README.md

 19. Click on Target value help
    ![](./images/17.png)

 20. The Select Model Targets will pop up.
-Select PLANETYPE.
-Select the Data Management Type as CATEGORY.
+Select PLANETYPE and the corresponding Data Management Type as CATEGORY.
 Click on Select button.
    ![](./images/18.png)

 21. Click on Add button.
    ![](./images/19.png)

 22. The scenario is now created in Draft Status.
-View the Input and Output fields to train the model in the Input and Outputs Tabs respectively.
+You can view the Input and Output fields used to train the model in the Input and Outputs Tabs respectively.
 Also Scenario is now ready to be published.
 Click on **Publish** button.
 You will receive a message that Intelligent Scenario is published.
    ![](./images/20.png)

 23. Search the Intelligent Scenario created by you by entering the **Intelligent Scenario name** and **Status = Published**.